Olivier-Kango/tiki/_PATH_DOCUMENTATION.md

 Many need to stay here, either because:

-* developpers expect them there
+* developers expect them there
 * tooling expect them there and will pick them up by default (ex:  .gitignore, phpunit.xml.dist, .gitlab-ci.xml, etc.)
 * They can really use the visibility even if they technically belong somewhere else (ex:  setup.sh, console.php)